Chiral restoration temperature at finite spin density in QCD: Vanishing temperature: Zero-point renormalization

 A na\"ive regularization scheme would be to again enforce that the regularized potential agrees with $V_\sigma$ in Eq.~\eqref{eq:pot_sigma_tree} for any value of $\mu_\Sigma$ when $T= 0$.
 This requires us to employ medium-dependent bare parameters, which become functions of $\mu_\Sigma$.
-This procedure is in principle allowed in effective models that arise as limits of more complicated, fundamental models.
 Hence, we introduce

 Compared to Eq.~\eqref{eq:LSM_Vb}, the above expression has an extra logarithmic term, to compensate the analogous term coming from $I_2$ in Eq.~\eqref{eq:I2I3_reg}, as well as a term involving the step function $\theta_\Sigma = \theta(\tfrac{1}{2}|\mu_\Sigma| - g|\sigma|)$, ensuring the cancellation of the part that depends on $p_\Sigma$ in Eq.~\eqref{eq:dIS_result}.
 Imposing Eq.~\eqref{eq:LSM_model_def} again, we arrive at